Jewish-American organized crime: After World War II

 Following World War II, the dominant figures in organized crime tended to be second-generation Italian-Americans and Jewish-Americans.
-As late as the 1960s, Jewish presence in organized crime was still acknowledged as being of significance however.
+As late as the 1960s, Jewish presence in organized crime was still acknowledged as being of significance.
 As Los Angeles mobster Jack Dragna explained to hitman and later government informant Jimmy Fratianno:

 Jewish mobsters, such as Meyer Lansky and the Los Angeles-based Mickey Cohen, along with Harold "Hooky" Rothman, continued to hold significant power and control organized crime groups in New York City, New Jersey, Chicago, Los Angeles, Miami, and Las Vegas, while the Jewish-American presence remained strong in Italian-American criminal rackets.
 Shondor Birns was a Jewish crime boss, in Cleveland, who controlled numbers, prostitution, theft, and gambling rackets.
 Birns was active until 1975 when he was murdered by Irish gangster Danny Greene.

 Jewish-American organized crime derived from dislocation and poverty, where language and custom made the community vulnerable to undesirables, the sort of thing that it is claimed fosters criminality among any other ethnicity in a similar situation.
 As American Jews improved their conditions, the Jewish thug and racketeer either disappeared or merged into a more assimilated American crime environment.
 American Jews quietly buried the public memory of the gangster past; unlike the Mafia, famous Jewish American gangsters like Meyer Lansky, Dutch Schultz and Bugsy Siegel founded no crime families.

 Much like Irish-Americans and other ethnicities (with the exception of Italian-American criminal organizations), Jewish-American presence in organized crime began to decline after World War II.
 Jewish-American individuals remain closely associated with organized crime, especially Italian-American and Israeli organized crime, but the Jewish-American criminal organizations and gangs which once rivaled the Italian and Irish-American mobsters during the first half of the 20th century have largely faded.